exasol/transformers-extension/doc/developer_guide/developer_guide.md

 in the `exasol_transformers_extension/deployment/constants.py` script.
 Thus, we know which template belongs to which script during deployment.

-### 4. Implement Task Logic in UDF Script
+### 4. UDF Script
+The UDF class, is a class which combines settings for transformers with the udf input and a PredictionTask.
+The PredictionTask hold the logic for a specific NLP-Task.
+Multiple UDF classes can use the same PredictionTask.
+If none of the existing PredictionTask implementations suit your task, you can write your own.
+More information can be found in Section 4.5.

-The UDF class, in which we implement the logic of the desired task, must be defined under the `exasol_transformers_extension/udfs/models/` directory.
+The UDF class must be defined under the `exasol_transformers_extension/udfs/models/` directory.
 This class should extend the _BaseModelUDF_ class.
-Moreover, new output columns expected from this task should be specified in the `new_columns` list.
+They should be named in the schema of "Ai<Task>UDF".

 `BaseModelUDF` contains common operations for all task UDFs.
 For example:
 - accesses data in batches with predefined batch size